 I didn’t press the issue, although I thought as a retired teacher he probably should have found out what the rationale was for the practice of swimming naked if he was going to comment on it.
 But here’s the answer…or at least an answer.

 People who didn’t experience boys swimming naked in the YMCA and in many physical education programs in the public and private schools in the US find it hard to believe that this was done.
 Yet this was the practice.
 Boys swam naked in the YMCAs, in Boys Clubs, and in school physical education classes from the time pools were first installed in these institutions in the late 19th century until the 1970s.
 Many men over 50 testify that they swam naked in high school and college.
 Many people under 50 don’t believe them.
 But it was the practice and there are some pictures to prove it.

 The following photo of a swimming class with naked boys appears on the internet with the claim that it was featured in Life magazine in 1951.
 Further research indicates that it is actually a photo taken by a Life photographer for a story about University of Michigan swim coach Matthew Mann.
 The story appeared in Life on March 7, 1938 but the photo wasn’t used; it can be found in the Life photo archive website.
 But it reminds me of what I experienced at Bennett High School in Buffalo during my freshman year (1957-58).

-Among other changes, our tour guide pointed out that the diving boards had been removed from the pool because of a fatal diving accident.
+Among other changes, our tour guide at Bennett pointed out that the diving boards had been removed from the pool because of a fatal diving accident.
 It was undoubtedly traumatic that such a thing happened.
 But thousands of boys had learned to dive off those boards, including me.
 I was never a good diver because I was nearsighted and was always worried about where I would land.
 But I at least had the experience of trying it under supervision.

 Reasons for this Blog Article